 - Next, add your shredded chicken, onion salt, celery salt, and parsley.
 Let it cook and stir occasionally until you see your rivels starting to float.
 (Usually about 5 minutes.)

-- Serve your finished Pennsylvania Dutch chicken corn soup along with some freshly baked bread or let it cool to store.
+- Serve your finished Pennsylvania Dutch chicken corn soup with rivels along with some freshly baked bread or let it cool to store.

 Want to enjoy the benefits of meal prepping or make this soup to share?
 If you’re refrigerating or freezing it, we’ll first look at how to cool the soup safely.
 This is crucial because soup can grow bacteria when stored improperly.